Swamp Coolers: Find the Right Size

 2. Cabinet size: blade size and tank size

-Most of a swamp cooler's ability to cool is based on the amount of air flow it can produce.
-For this reason they are sized by air flow.
+Much of a swamp cooler’s ability to cool is based on the amount of airflow it can produce.
+For this reason, a swamp cooler is sized primarily by airflow.

 Look at the cooler’s CFM (Cubic Feet per Minute) or CMM (Cubic Meters per Minute) rating.
 This number measures the amount of air a swamp cooler can move per minute.